 SBS 2011 Premium includes a license for SQL Server 2008, and was a very cost-effective way to provide the database for ERP software applications like Jiwa, Exo, Arrow and Tencia.

-However, mainstream support (ie enhancements) for SQL Server 2008 ended in July 2014 and extended support (i.e., security vulnerability updates) ends in September 2019.
-Running your accounting system on a non-supported database does not sound like good business practice and NetCare thus firmly recommend discussing migration plans with your application provider to a later version of SQL.
+However, mainstream support (ie enhancements) for SQL Server 2008 ended in July 2014 and extended support (i.e., security vulnerability updates) ended in July 2019.
+Running your accounting system on a non-supported database does not sound like good business practice and NetCare thus firmly recommend discussing migration plans with your application provider to a later version of SQL as soon as possible.

 This will also involve a discussion with NetCare on the provision of new fileserver hardware and the Windows Server 2019 operating system.